billmclean/Julia_Lessons/markdown/lesson04.md

 * positional and keyword arguments are passed to a function;
 * values are returned from a function;
 * to assign a default value to an argument;
-* the function body is a scoping unit for local variables.
+* the function body is a scoping unit for local variables;
+* the dot syntax is used to make a scalar function operate on a vector argument.

 ## Further Reading